mystist/mystist.github.com/liber_en.md

 Where can give the ownership to the young people, and try out things.
 Hope the leader will got the big vision, that help leading the team into the right direction.
 Look at the result of things, trust each other.

+Always keep in mind the purpose of doing thing:
+Think more of customer and products instead of only care about technology when it comes to in a product team.
+Take care more of technology when in a technical team.

+The best tech-design is not prepare for the future but the ability to extend and flex and easy to maintenance when the future comes.
+The more cost for maintenance, the less new up to date solutions released to customer, then our customer will loss the competition at the starting line in the future.
+This is the real user-experience from my understanding.

+For me, I can be a paper that you can write whatever you like, or
+Just use me as a sword that can help you kill the dragon.

+***

+### Technique:
+Excellent in: JavaScript
+Master in: HTML, CSS, jQuery, Backbonejs, Bootstrap, Sass
+Familiar with: Ruby, Rails, MySQL
+Know: React, Redux, Docker, Kubernetes, OpenShift, OAuth, Elixir
+Studying now: Node, Redis, Express, Webpack, ES2015, Vue2, Weex, Vuex

 ***